10 Spook-tacular Ways to Spend Halloween in New Orleans

 6. Learn About the Vampires of New Orleans

-You’ll visit some of the most famous vampire sites and the real vampires of New Orleans, and how they’ve influenced pop culture over the years.
-The tour is both educational and spooky, and it’s a great way to learn about the dark side of New Orleans.
+On the tour, you’ll visit famous vampire sites and learn about the real vampires of New Orleans and their impact on pop culture.
+The experience is both educational and spooky, offering a glimpse into the darker side of the city.

 Tour Ideas